rixx/ramble/ideas.md

 # Draft next

+- [ ] People's reasons are valid, even when they are bad
 - [ ] Praise (meh, judgement, hierarchy, manipulation. lacks gratitude and respect, same as rebuke) vs encouragement: dank, freude, …^
       Same as intervention vs assistance